Best Places To Visit In Eastern Europe In Spring

 Belgrade architecture isn’t as delicate or elegant as other European capitals, but this city has its very own beauty.
 An unconventional beauty, the type of beauty that only a city deeply touched by destruction can possess.

-Did you know that Belgrade was completely destroyed 44 times throughout its history?
+Did you know that Belgrade was utterly destroyed 44 times throughout its history?

 Just like the mythical phoenix, Belgrade has each time reborn from its ashes.
 Belgrade is now a creative and artsy city with great parks.
 It’s a must-see on any Eastern Europe itinerary.

-Belgrade is fabulous all-year-round, however, Spring might just be one of the best times enjoy it (and other nearby cities like Novi Sad) – away from the summer sun, and cold winter days.
+Belgrade is fabulous all-year-round; however, Spring might just be one of the best times to enjoy it (and other nearby cities like Novi Sad) – away from the summer sun and cold winter days.
 Fill your lungs with fresh Spring air at Kalemegdan Park while you watch the sun fade over the horizon.

 It´s easy to fall in love with Belgrade not only because of its beautiful parks, like Kalemegdan or Tašmajdan.
 But also, for all the alternative places that you can casually find.